particle-iot/docs/src/content/reference/device-os/firmware.md

 {{#if has-mesh}}
 ## Mesh

+**The mesh networking features described in this section will be supported only through Device OS 1.6.x (March 2020).**

+After that version, all of the features in the Mesh object will be removed from the Device OS API.
+See [mesh deprecation](/datasheets/discontinued/mesh/) for more information.

 ### Antenna selection

 At the time of writing (Device OS 0.8.0-rc.27), mesh antenna selection is not yet supported.
 Only the internal mesh antenna can be used at this time.
 However, you can use this function to select the external mesh antenna.
 The setting is not saved and the default is internal.